-To set the maintenance interval, select the "Maintenance Schedule" key by using the joystick and push the joystick to right or left.
+To set the maintenance interval, select the "Maintenance Schedule" key by using the joystick and move the joystick to the right or left.

-To reset the maintenance interval, select the "RESET" key using the joystick and push the "ENTER" button.
+To reset the maintenance interval, select the "Reset" key using the joystick and push the "ENTER" button.